dlmestre/mssqlclient/README.md

 ## Configuration

-Configuration should be placed in an YAML configuration file
+Configuration should go into a YAML file

 Config:
 ```yaml